Encaustic tile: Use

-In both medieval times and in the nineteenth and twentieth century Gothic Revival, tiles were most often made for and laid in churches.
+In both the Middle Ages and in the 19th and 20th century Gothic Revival, tiles were most often made for and laid in churches.
 Even tiles that were laid in private homes were often copies of those found in religious settings.
 Encaustic tile floors exist all over Europe and North America, but are most prevalent in England where the greatest numbers of inlaid tiles were made.